masaers/blind/README.md

 sort(begin(vec), end(vec));
 ```

-Now, if we wanted to have a function that sorted `vec` given a predicate (or in natural order if no predicate is provided), we might think that we could bind the first two arguments of sort to the `begin` and `end` or `vec`:
+Now, if we wanted to have a function that sorted `vec` given a predicate (or in natural order if no predicate is provided), we might think that we could `bind` the first two arguments of sort to the `begin` and `end` of `vec`:
 ```c++
 auto sort_vec = bind(sort, begin(vec), end(vec));
 ```
 This will, however, not work, since `bind` needs to know the precis function to call, which isn't well defined until we know which sorting predicate we want to use.
-The precis function isn't know until call time.
-We can try to work around this using a variadic lambda that forwards its parameters to `sort`, bind `begin` and `end` of `vec` to this function, and call the bound function with our custom sorting predicate:
+The precise function isn't know until call time.
+We can try to work around this using a variadic lambda that forwards its parameters to `sort`, then bind `begin` and `end` of `vec` to this new function, and call the bound function with our custom sorting predicate:
 ```c++
 auto my_sort = [](auto&&... args) { sort(std::forward<decltype(args)>(args)); };
 auto sort_vec = bind(my_sort, begin(vec), end(vec));